 When you truly embody the idea that you don’t have to be perfect, you can really let go of the burden of perfectionism.
 And this way, you can let yourself be perfectly flawed and perfectly human.

 You might find that a little guidance on your journey of self-love and acceptance has never hurt anybody.
-And here’s where Mindvalley comes into play.
-By unlocking your FREE access, you can:
+And if you’re ready to take it, check out a new book by Kristina Mänd-Lakhiani, Becoming Flawesome: The Key to Living an Imperfectly Authentic Life.

 Go on and explore the journey of how to be the most authentic version of yourself.
 And that will always be the perfect you.
 Welcome in.